 Why do I need to load collateral?

-Collateral is the amount the is loaded just for security purpose.
+Collateral is the amount the is loaded just for security purposes.
 Sometimes, the stock buyer buys the stock and does not come to contact.
-At this time, the broker have to pay the amount to the seller.
+At this time, the broker has to pay the amount to the seller.

 How much collateral do I need to load?